User Guide

 Important guidance

-• The standard attributes included with Acrobat Analyzer are designed to help you get started quickly and understand how attribute extraction works across general document types.
-These attributes have been developed and rigorously tested using a broad range of data sources, including Adobe’s own document and language, supported by ground truth from our product, legal, and expert teams.
+• The standard attributes included with Acrobat Analyzer are designed to help you get started quickly and understand how attribute extraction works across general file types.
+These attributes have been developed and rigorously tested using a broad range of data sources, including Adobe’s own files and language, supported by ground truth from our product, legal, and expert teams.
 They have also been cross-validated against publicly available datasets and industry benchmarks such as CUAD

-• You are responsible for creating, testing, and validating custom attributes tailored to your specific documents and use cases.
+• You are responsible for creating, testing, and validating custom attributes tailored to your specific files and use cases.
 Acrobat Analyzer provides tools for evaluation and feedback; however, accuracy depends on your input and subsequent refinement.

 Note

 Acrobat Analyzer features and attributes have not been evaluated on sensitive documentation such as employment records, medical records, or other regulated content.
-If you are working with sensitive or regulated documents, ensure compliance with all applicable laws and internal policies.
+If you are working with sensitive or regulated files, ensure compliance with all applicable laws and internal policies.

 How attributes appear in Acrobat Analyzer